orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

 ### Acknowledgments

-Discussions with Knoshua/Valdorff helped shaped some of the ideas under the Commission Cut section, Epineph has helpful additional thoughts on mechanics to implement changes in UVC [here](https://dao.rocketpool.net/t/options-forum-thread/2515/7).
+Discussions with Knoshua/Valdorff helped shaped some of the ideas under the Commission Pot section, Epineph has helpful additional thoughts on mechanics to implement changes in UVC [here](https://dao.rocketpool.net/t/options-forum-thread/2515/7).